 Read on to learn more about each of these—and why FBA Onsite may be the most innovative of them yet.

 Amazon’s last-mile delivery service, Amazon Logistics, is powered by a growing number of independent contractors or “Delivery Service Partners.”
 It’s intended to complement official providers (UPS, USPS and FedEx) by employing everyday drivers, walkers, cyclists, and other motorists to achieve 7-day or same-day delivery.
-Partners can help themselves to Amazon’s delivery technology and vehicles while observing certain stipulations and leasing fees, though they are not Amazon employees.
+Partners enrolled in Amazon Logistics can help themselves to Amazon’s delivery technology and vehicles while observing certain stipulations and leasing fees, though they are not Amazon employees.
 For a $10,000 startup cost, they can build a small business of up to 40 delivery vehicles.

 Amazon Shipping now offers its marketplace sellers the ability to ship orders via Amazon Logistics instead of UPS, FedEx or USPS.
 The rates for this service, which include parcel pickup from the seller’s warehouse, are rumored to be as much as 10% lower than the rates that UPS and FedEx offer small- and medium-sized merchants.
 Amazon Shipping is now being rolled out in cities beyond Los Angeles and London, according to the Wall Street Journal.
 It’s safe to assume that Amazon will expand this offering to merchant shipments beyond its third-party marketplace.
 And you can bet that Delivery Service Partners will play a major role in supporting the execution of Amazon Shipping.